Old-Farmer/Copy_and_Translate/README.md

 ### Text translate

-Select text, press `F2`, then translation results will be shown.
+Select text, then translation results will be shown.

 Or just type sth. into the input textbox, press `Enter`, then translation results will be shown.